ADDITIONAL INFORMATION & SERVICES

 - Other articles the importation or circulation of which is prohibited in the country of destination;

-- For Domestic shipments, lithium batteries that are a) packed with equipment but not installed in equipment, and b) without the equipment they operate (individual batteries) are prohibited from being shipped through DHL eCommerce’s Expedited network.
-In addition, Shippers are required to adhere and comply with DHL eCommerce’s Battery Transportation Policy.
-The most current version of DHL eCommerce’s Battery Transportation Policy is available undefined.
-For international shipments, DHL eCommerce does not accept batteries.
+- Lithium batteries that are a) packed with equipment but not installed in equipment, and b) without the equipment they operate (individual batteries) are prohibited from being shipped through the DHL eCommerce Solutions Expedited Max and Expedited network or International network (with the exception of Canada).
+In addition, Shippers are required to adhere and comply with the DHL eCommerce Solutions Battery Transportation Policy.
+The most current version of DHL eCommerce Solutions Battery Transportation Policy is available here.

 - DHL eCommerce does not agree to carry, and will not accept any liability for liquids unless tendered in the below described manner (as noted in the USPS DMM 601.3.4):